ChristianMethot/BasicPersistence/README.md

 # Persistence with JPA

 ## General info
 A minimalist persistence project.
-Persists a user and messages in an SQLite database.
+Persists a user and messages in an SQLite3 database.

 ## Technologies
 Project is created with: